usgs/UCRB_Salinity/SoilMapPrediction/readme_soilmapping.md

 cop_ncss17_Rock_Frgmt_2D_covarsc.txt - NCD points use to train the rock fragments (Rock) model with environmental covariates extracted.
 This table is the training matrix for the randomForest model.

-cop_ncss17_ec12_2D_covarsc.txt - NCD points use to train the electrical conductivity (ec) model with environmental covariates extracted.
+cop_ncss17_ec12_2D_covarsc.txt - NCD points use to train the electrical conductivity (ec) models (0, 15, and 30 cm depths) with environmental covariates extracted.
 This table is the training matrix for the randomForest model.